 You've now successfully registered your script in Azure Active Directory.

-In the API Access section, click Required permissions, then click Add.
+In the API permissions section, click Add a permission.

-In the Keys section, enter a new key with the following properties:
+In the Client secrets section, click New client secret and enter the following properties:

 client_secret (or something that clearly identifies that it's a secret)